 - The Ethereum Virtual Machine (EVM) is a place where smart contracts run in Ethereum.
 It is Turing Complete programing language or we can say that it is a distributed global computer where all smart contracts are executed.

 - Each transaction has a cost measured in gas and each gas unit consumed by a transaction must be paid for in Ether, based on a gas/Ether price which changes dynamically.
 We should know that in each transaction we have a gas limit parameter that is an upper bound on how much gas we can consume.
 This parameter is used as a safe-guard against programming errors that could deplete an account’s funds.

 As we can see we have control over our smart contract.
-This is good and bad because we can do much more than Stellar blockchain but our code could have a bug and be hacked much more.
-As in another blockchain, each smart contract run on the Ethereum blockchain is confirmed by a consensus algorithm.
+It has both good and bad sides.
+If we are about to create a decentralized application we have way more possibilities using Ethereum, because it offers more than Stellar blockchain.
+On the other hand if our code has a bug, it can be hacked very easily.
+As in any another blockchain, each smart contract run on the Ethereum blockchain is confirmed by a consensus algorithm.

 Ethereum is currently a proof-of-work consensus model.
 In proof of work, miners lend their computing power and compete against each other to complete transactions on the network and get rewarded in cryptocurrency. unsurprisingly, this is very energy-intensive but this algorithm protects the network against hacking.

 There are many different industries and solutions for these industries.
 When we want to choose blockchain we should ask which blockchain helps us solve problems and grow my business.
 These questions we can put in public and private blockchain too.

 Etherum is the most popular blockchain that uses smart contracts.
 Etherum is the best choice where we need to set parameters for the smart contracts.
 The best applications for the Ethereum blockchain are decentralized finance and asset tokenization.